deepzec/Grok-backdoor/README.md

 # Grok-backdoor

 Grok-backdoor is a simple python based backdoor, it uses Ngrok tunnel for the communication.
-Ngrok-backdoor can generate windows, linux and mac binaries using Pyinstaller.
+Ngrok-backdoor can generate Windows, Linux and Mac binaries using Pyinstaller.

 ## How it works: